GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 };
 ~~~~~~~~~~~~~

-As you can see the reflectable field is similar to a plain field, only the @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addReflectableField "RTTIType::addReflectableField" method is used instead.
+As you can see the reflectable field is similar to a plain field, only the @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addReflectableField "RTTIType::addReflectableField" method is used instead.

 The problem with this approach is that during serialization whenever a material references a texture, that entire texture will end up being serialized with it.
 This is something you normally want to avoid since multiple materials will usually be referencing the same texture.
 For that purpose "Reflectable pointer" fields exist.

 ## Reflectable pointer fields  {#rtti_b_c}
-This type of field is similar to the reflectable field, as it also contains types deriving from @ref BansheeEngine::IReflectable "IReflectable".
+This type of field is similar to the reflectable field, as it also contains types deriving from @ref bs::IReflectable "IReflectable".
 However they only return a pointer to the owned object, instead of copying the object by value.
-This is relevant for serialization as the system will be smart enough to detect multiple fields pointing to the same instance of an @ref BansheeEngine::IReflectable "IReflectable" object, and only serialize it once (instead of every time it is encountered).
+This is relevant for serialization as the system will be smart enough to detect multiple fields pointing to the same instance of an @ref bs::IReflectable "IReflectable" object, and only serialize it once (instead of every time it is encountered).
 When deserializing the system will also properly restore the pointers, so that all fields keep pointing to the same instance.

-Reflectable pointer getter/setter methods must return shared pointers to the instance, and they're registered with @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addReflectablePtrField "RTTIType::addReflectablePtrField".
+Reflectable pointer getter/setter methods must return shared pointers to the instance, and they're registered with @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addReflectablePtrField "RTTIType::addReflectablePtrField".
 For example if we modified our `Material` class like so:
 ~~~~~~~~~~~~~{.cpp}
 class Material : public IReflectable
 {